TFSA: Set Up, but with a Catch?

 Mrs. Caj and I, just before Christmas, stopped by our TD branch to set up a TFSA account.
-We assumed we would be setting up a joint account, so we made sure that both of us were there (in the past I have set up accounts without Mrs. Caj and adding her later has always been a big issue, so this time we made sure both of us were present).
+We assumed we would be setting up a joint account, so we made sure that both of us were there.
+In the past, I have set up accounts without Mrs. Caj and adding her later has always been a big issue, so this time we made sure both of us were present.

-So from this, gentle reader, I hope you have learned a few of the pit falls and points you should be taking into consideration when you go and set up your TFSA account with your savings institution of choice.
+So from this, gentle reader, I hope you have learned a few of the pitfalls and points you should be taking into consideration when you go and set up your TFSA account with your savings institution of choice.

 It means you have to sign up for TD’s e-services, so you will only get your statements and tax documents electronically — saves them on postage.
 There’s a link to “e-services” at the top of your webbroker page when signed in.